-This code of conduct applies to all spaces managed by the Free and Open Source Silicon Foundation (FOSSi Foundation), including chats, all public and private mailing lists, issue trackers, wikis, blogs, Twitter, and any other communication channel used by our communities.
+This code of conduct applies to all spaces managed by the FOSSi Foundation, including chats, all public and private mailing lists, issue trackers, wikis, blogs, Twitter, and any other communication channel used by our communities.
 It equally applies to all in-person meetings, such as conferences, or video chats.

 We expect this code of conduct to be honored by everyone who participates in the Free and Open Source Silicon community formally or informally, or claims any affiliation with the Foundation, in any Foundation-related activities and especially when representing the FOSSi Foundation, in any role.